Qingtian-Zou/Qingtian-Zou/README.md

 👋 Hi, I’m Qingtian Zou (邹擎天).

 👀 I am a machine learning practioner.
 I have been applying traditional machine learning and deep learning techniques to solve problems mainly in the security domain.
-I am also interested in problems centering traditional machine learning and deep learning, like AI risks, explainability, roubustness, etc.
+I am also interested in problems centering traditional machine learning and deep learning, like AI risks, explainability, roubustness, etc., also their applications in other domains like biomedical sciences.

 Some projects I contributed to (excluding those created by me, which you can find in my repositories):
 - https://github.com/PSUCyberSecurityLab/AIforCybersecurity (the whole chapter 5)